PvtPixel/Division-Streamlit/README.md

-# IITM Diploma assignment for TDS(Tools in Data Science)
+# Assignment for IITM Diploma subject TDS(Tools in Data Science)